hacker-as-a-company/manifesto/HACKER_AS_A_COMPANY_MANIFESTO.md

 ### 1. Freedom First
 A hacker’s greatest asset is autonomy.
-No rigid 9→5 - just discipline, curiosity, and flow.
+Flexible scheduling with discipline, curiosity, and flow.

 ### 2. Ethical Autonomy
 Freedom doesn’t mean chaos.
-We act transparently, with integrity, under contract or NDA - not outside the law.
+We act transparently, with integrity, under contract or NDA - always within applicable law.

-### 3. Agility over Bureaucracy
+### 3. Agility with Clarity
-Small, tactical, adaptive units - not slow, hierarchical organizations.
+Small, adaptive teams aligned to clear objectives.
 Like in cybersecurity, speed is survival.

 ### 4. Curiosity as Fuel